 - Consider your brand’s values and personality.
 A design that reflects these characteristics will remain more relevant in the long term.

 - Conduct market research to understand which design elements resonate well with your target audience.
-Build your identity around those.
+Then, build your identity around those elements.

 - Avoid short-lived trends that don’t last.
 Instead, focus on more classic elements at the core of the design.

-Here are some actions you can take to become more sustainable:
+Here are some options to make them more sustainable:

 - Use eco-friendly printer inks, such as soy or algae inks.

 - Choose biodegradable packaging materials such as corn starch, bamboo or mushrooms.
-But make sure they can degrade without the use of chemicals.
+But make sure they actually degrade without the use of chemicals.

-- Choose materials with sustainability certificates, such as FSC or PEFC or recycled materials.
+- Choose materials with sustainability certificates, such as FSC, PEFC, or recycled materials.

 - Go digital whenever you can to reduce printed marketing materials altogether.